Our Expert Advisory Board

-We at McGraw-Hill Education are passionate about science education, and we are excited about the Next Generation Science Standards.
-Our Expert Advisory Board members are advising us on the intent of the NGSS, thus helping us to ensure that new McGraw-Hill programs match both the goals of the NGSS and the needs of science classroom teachers.
+We at McGraw Hill are passionate about science education, and we are excited about the Next Generation Science Standards.
+Our Expert Advisory Board members are advising us on the intent of the NGSS, thus helping us to ensure that new McGraw Hill programs match both the goals of the NGSS and the needs of science classroom teachers.
 Participation in the Expert Advisory Board does not require or indicate involvement in curriculum development.

 Dr. Carol K. Baker was a member of the writing team for the Next Generation Science Standards (NGSS), helping to develop the middle and high school physical science standards.
 She has worked closely with reviewers from the Lead State Review Team in Illinois and the Illinois Adoption Team.
 She is also a member of the leadership team for Building Capacity for State Science Education in Illinois, and is working closely with state officials on plans for Illinois NGSS adoption and implementation.

 Dr. Baker is Director of Curriculum for Science and Music for Community High School District 218 in Oak Lawn, Illinois.
 In this district-level role, she develops curriculum and assessments for all science and music courses and cultivates excellent instruction among teachers.
 Before moving to this position seven years ago, she taught all levels of high school physics for 18 years.
 During her time as a teacher, she participated in many science professional development opportunities, including Department of Energy Teacher Research Associates (TRAC), NASA Educational Workshops for Mathematics and Science Teachers (NEWMAST), and QuarkNet.